natural/zukai/README.md

   * `key`, optional string, if given will be the key for the object within the bucket
-  * `values`, optional hash, properties to set on the model object
+  * `values`, optional object, properties to set on the model object

 ###### `Model.get([key], [options], [callback])`